msillano/tuyaDAEMON/tuyaTRIGGER/README.md

  - _node-red_ can set/get status for _all devices and data point_ not found by `node-red-contrib-tuya-smart-device`.
  - _node-red_ can fire automation on _tuya-cloud_
  - _tuya scene_ can control _node-red flows_, so a node-red user can employ _smartlife_ as remote control (from anywhere).
- - _tuya automations_ can fire flows in _node-red_, implementing this way any control strategy not allowed by Tuya.
+ - _tuya automations_ can fire flows in _node-red_, implementing this way any advanced strategy not allowed by Tuya.
  - user can fire _node-red flows_ with vocal control (e.g. `Googlehome`)

- > A _'minimal standalone implementation'_ can be used to add remote control to any node-red flow: see [node-red voice and remote control](https://flows.nodered.org/flow/1d03176c75458f2665c780cb56265bf3).

 ### implementation

 _This technique can be used with any device, named in the flow and in `alldevices` "tuya_bridge"._